andrewginns/mcp-mind-palace/docs/tools/mcp_tools_analysis.md

 2. **Knowledge Synchronization → ChromaDB Updates**:
    - Markdown files are parsed to extract content and frontmatter
    - Content is chunked for efficient processing
-   - Embeddings are generated for chunks
+   - Embeddings are generated for chunks using safe embedding methods
    - ChromaDB is updated with new or modified content

 3. **ChromaDB → MCP Tools and Resources**: